GeXiaoguo/blog/Rethinking DDD.md

 ```
 In this verb-based approach:

-Each business case is represented as a function, emphasizing the action or behavior.
+Each business case is represented as a function.
+The states (e.g. MyStatefulWorld1, MyStatefulWorld2) are the input and output type owned by the functions.
+And the functions are independent to each other.
-The state (MyStatefulWorld1, MyStatefulWorld2) is passed to the function, and the function operates on this state.

-There's a clear separation between the state and the behavior, and each business case is independent, possibly operating on different versions of the state.
+There's a clear separation between the the functions the states, as oppose to them being encapsulated together inside aggregates..

 ## Advantages of the Verb-Based Approach
-A verb-based approach in Domain-Driven Design (DDD) presents several compelling advantages, particularly in its flexibility and responsiveness to the evolving nature of the business requirements.
+A verb-based approach in Domain-Driven Design (DDD) presents several advantages, particularly in its flexibility and responsiveness to the evolving nature of the business requirements.

 Firstly, it allows business cases to evolve independently, treating each as a unique function with its own stateful world.
 This independence means that changes or developments in one area of the business do not necessitate forced adjustments in others, fostering a more agile and adaptive environment.